Goals of the Plan

-- The south side of Walnut Street is developed with active street level uses.
+- Available parcels along Walnut Street will be developed with mixed-uses and active street level activity.

 - A significant new public green is created in front of the Palestra as a new center of campus life in this emerging precinct.

-- Locust Walk is extended east, through new urban and landscaped open spaces over the Schuylkill River, via a new pedestrian bridge.
+- Locust Walk is extended east, through new urban and landscaped open spaces to connect the campus core with the redeveloped postal lands.

 - The existing Highline railroad is utilized for its linear nature as an armature for organizing the open space structure of the land.

-- A pedestrian plaza is proposed between Franklin Field and the renovated Palestra complex to improve pedestrian connections over the SEPTA line, and to create a major gathering space for associated sports and recreation along an extension of Locust Walk.
+- A pedestrian plaza is proposed between Franklin Field and the renovated Palestra complex to provide additional gathering space for events such as Penn Relays.

 - The Penn Tower will be demolished, making way for a new urban open space for the Health System campus.

 The Penn Compact